 Still, there are core components to a Gombey troupe and while the size of the troupe can range from 10-30 members it is usually a much larger event as the following crowd is, in fact, integral to the proceedings.

-The costumes cover the Gombey from head to toe with bright, colourful tassles, a cape, a towering peacock-feathered headdress and, of course, the mask, which hid the identity of the dancers from their slave owners.
+The costumes cover the Gombey from head to toe with bright, colourful tassles, a cape, a towering peacock-feathered headdress and, of course, the mask, which hid the identity of the dancers from their owners.

 The Gombey’s weapons, the tomahawk, shield, bow and arrow and whip, reflect the Native American influence and also convey the spirit of resistance.